A LACEMAKERS TOMBSTONE IN NEWPORT PAGNELL CHURCHYARD

 who died in their infancy

 A little research has revealed that Thomas was a lace dealer in Newport Pagnell which was a centre of the lace trade.
 Being a lace dealer is of course no great claim to fame, there were many lace merchants in the town at the time, but his tombstone is now the only surviving memorial to a lace dealer in the churchyard.
-In addition the epitaph by the Olney Poet William Cowper, is I believe is the only known epitaph by Cowper apart from two at Weston Underwood which were for pet dogs.
+In addition the epitaph by the Olney Poet William Cowper, is I believe the only known epitaph by Cowper apart from two at Weston Underwood which were for pet dogs.

 We know very little else about Thomas Abbott Hamilton except that his sister Ann married the Revd Samuel Greatheed, who was an assistant to the Revd William Bull at the Newport Pagnell Theological College and later a Minister at Woburn.
 William Cowper was a great friend of William Bull and may have known Thomas or his brother in law through his connections with the College.